kporras07/devx481642/README.md

 repository.
 Instead, they are referenced as dependencies that are installed by Composer.gt

-For more information and detailed installation guides, please visit thed Integrated Composer Pantheon documentation: https://pantheon.io/docs/integrated-composer
+For more information and detailed installation guides, please visit the Integrated Composer Pantheon documentation: https://pantheon.io/docs/integrated-composer

 ## Contributing